-represents distance 0 and black color represents the distance larger than the 95th percentile distance.
-The interval between 0 and the 95th percentile distance is divided into 10 gray scales (with a total of 11 gray scales), with increasing darkness from white to black (beyond the 95th percentile distance).
+The distance is represented in a grayscale: white represents distance zero and black represents a distance larger than the ninety-fifth percentile.
+The interval between zero and the ninety-fifth percentile distance is divided into ten grayscales (with a total of 11 grayscales), with increasing darkness from white to black (beyond the ninety-fifth percentile distance).
 We can clearly see the four white blocks on the diagonal, each of which represents the distance matrix of each cluster.
 The table in Fig. 10 shows the median distances between the nodes within and across the four clusters in a numeric form.
-As is expected, the intra-cluster median distances shown in the diagonal entries of the table are much smaller than the intercluster median distances.
+As is expected, the intracluster median distances shown in the diagonal entries of the table are much smaller than the intercluster median distances.

-To illustrate the characteristics of the individual clusters, in Fig. 11, we show the eigenvalue scree plots of the distance matrices obtained from the 4 clusters in the King462 data set.
+To illustrate the characteristics of the individual clusters, in Fig. 11, we show the eigenvalue scree plots of the distance matrices obtained from the four clusters in the King462 data set.
 Compared to Fig. 2, we see that the magnitudes of the negative eigenvalues of the clusters are larger than those of the whole data set.
-The "non-Euclidean-ness" amplifies within each cluster.
-It suggests that the intra-cluster distances are much harder to embed into the Euclidean space.
+The "non-Euclideanness" amplifies within each cluster.
+It suggests that the intracluster distances are much harder to embed into the Euclidean space.
 This can be easily observed by looking at the relative errors of the embedding.
-Fig. 12 shows the relative errors in a gray scale matrix for the King462 data set, where VL-ALL is used for the embedding.
-The pure black color represents the relative error of 1.0 or larger, and 10 gray scales are used for relative errors between 0 and 1.
-We see that the relative errors of the intra-cluster estimations are larger than those of inter-cluster estimations.
+Fig. 12 shows